lyraxial/kyouka/README.md

-# Kyouka - YouTube Downloader and Media Player
+# Kyouka -Video Downloader and Media Player

-Kyouka is a command-line tool for downloading YouTube videos and playing media files.
+Kyouka is a command-line tool for downloading videos and playing media files.
+It can download any video from every site yt dl supports.

 ## Features
-- Download YouTube videos as MP4
+- Download videos as MP4
 - Download audio as high-quality MP3
 - Play media files with different player options
 - Rename and manage downloaded files